Jeffrey-P-McAteer/htir/readme.md

 # Goals

- - [ ] Async by default (try to use all HW cores available in server, single-thread in client)
+ - [X] Async by default (try to use all HW cores available in server, single-thread in client)
- - [ ] Use libucl for server & client configuration: https://docs.rs/libucl/latest/libucl/
+ - [X] Use libucl for server & client configuration: https://docs.rs/libucl/latest/libucl/
- - [ ] Client GUIs for windows, macos, linux, and the BSDs
+ - [X] Client GUIs for windows, macos, linux, and the BSDs
+ - [ ] Client -> Server comms
+ - [ ] Server -> DB queries
+ - [ ] Server -> shared library function call w/ some configurable caching
+ - [ ] Server -> Server federation
+ - [ ] Client -> local app integrations so the DB layer can be used to pass execution state around machines within the same trust

 # Design